These strategies will help Golden Sun Education Group Limited (GSUN) succeed

 Further, the quarter-over-quarter decrease in sales is -36.00%, showing a negative trend in the upcoming months.

-For any stock, average volume can be an extremely valuable indicator of volatility, and GSUN is registering an average volume of 737.77K.
-On a monthly basis, the volatility of the stock is set at 30.65%, whereas on a weekly basis, it is put at 13.71%, with a loss of -24.02% over the past seven days.
+For any stock, average volume can be an extremely valuable indicator of volatility, and GSUN is registering an average volume of 749.79K.
+On a monthly basis, the volatility of the stock is set at 24.21%, whereas on a weekly basis, it is put at 20.18%, with a gain of 11.76% over the past seven days.

 How Do You Analyze Golden Sun Education Group Limited Shares?